 Housestaff scholarly activity

-Legacy requires that all residents complete four scholarly activities during the course of their residency.
-These scholarship requirements include a scholarship project, a quality improvement project, senior grand rounds and journal club presentation.
+Each resident in our program completes four scholarly activities during the course of their residency.
+These scholarship requirements include a scholarship project, a quality improvement project, a senior grand rounds presentation and a journal club presentation.
 The program strongly supports residents who pursue medical research and participation in the annual American College of Physician (ACP) Associates Competition.
 Read more about our housestaff participation in the ACP Competition.

 Life beyond residency

-Graduates of the program have taken several different professional routes in widely-divergent geographic areas.
+Graduates of the program have taken a variety of professional routes in widely-divergent geographic areas.
 And we are happy to say that many choose to remain at Legacy Health.
 About half pursue careers as hospitalists.
-About twenty percent enter careers in general internal medicine in primary care.
+Over the years, about twenty percent have entered careers in general internal medicine in primary care.
 The success of residents in obtaining post-residency fellowship training positions in medical subspecialties at leading academic medical centers has been very good.
 Read more about our alumnus’ lives after residency.